-All kinds of life are capable of being fossilised – even bacteria.
-But undoubtedly the most familiar fossils are seashells, such as those seen in the masonry of some buildings or in outcrops along the shore.
+All kinds of life are capable of being fossilised – even bacteria – but undoubtedly the most familiar fossils are seashells, such as those seen in the masonry of some buildings or in outcrops along the shore.
 Sometimes building stones contain so many shell fragments they seem to consist of little else.
 Fossils of land life are much less common because terrestrial sediments are less common.
 Land surfaces tend to be areas of erosion, not deposition.
 Broken down by gravity slides, earthquakes and weathering, mountains supply material to lower-lying areas, and ultimately most of this material is carried by rivers down to the sea.

-Sediments may be identified as terrestrial or marine by considering a number of factors, including rock type (e.g. limestone, sandstone), bedding style, and the relation to neighbouring sediments.
+Sediments may be identified as terrestrial or marine by considering a number of factors, including rock type (e.g. limestone, sandstone), bedding style, and relation to neighbouring sediments.
 Fossils of terrestrial organisms usually occur in terrestrial deposits but, if plants and animals get washed down by rivers, they may end up in a marine setting.
 Marine fossils nearly always occur in marine deposits.

 Museum-quality specimens are nonetheless rare.
 Most fossils are the remnants of organisms that underwent considerable decay and dismemberment, to leave only a few scattered bones or teeth or parts of a shell.
-These hard parts may be little altered from when they were part of the living animal.
+Only these hard parts may be little altered from when they were part of the living animal.
 Extraordinary conditions are not required for their preservation, only a certain rate of sedimentation.
-By contrast, fossilisation of delicate tissues requires both rapid burial and surroundings devoid of oxygen, so that the organism is completely sealed off from natural agents of decay.
-Up to a point, the faster the rate of sedimentation, the more likely fossilisation will occur – a process which may or may not involve the replacement of organic matter by minerals.
+By contrast, fossilisation of delicate tissues requires both rapid burial and surroundings devoid of oxygen, so that the organism is completely sealed off from the natural agents of decay.
+Up to a point, the faster the rate of sedimentation, the more likely fossilisation will occur – a process that may or may not involve the replacement of organic matter by minerals.
 If the conditions are too vigorous, they will destroy the organism.

 Fossilisation rarely occurs in the modern world, but it is not unknown.
 Modern coral reefs are essentially living organisms on top of progressively older dead ones.
 Some of Pompeii’s inhabitants were fossilised two thousand years ago in the eruption of Vesuvius, and some shellfish were fossilised last century in the eruption of Surtsey Island.
 A severe storm may be enough to bury shells under a permanent layer of sand.
 But overall, the frequency of fossils in ancient sediments suggests that the world was once a less stable place than it is today: a world where geological deposition was comparatively rapid and on occasions catastrophic.